Jarzka/MertaScript2/README.md

 There are two types of commentators / audio players:

-- A global game commentator, which comments global game events.
+- **Global game commentator**, which comments global game events.
 This commentator always favors the team set in the config file.
-- Every (BOT) player listed in the `players.json` file also have an individual commentator.
-This commentator comments only the events of the player.
+- **Player commentator**.
+Every player listed in the `players.json` file also has an individual commentator.
+This commentator only comments the events of its specific player.
+  - This feature is mainly designed to give bot players personal voice comments.
+Ever wanted to play Counter-Strike against Duke Nukem and hear his immortal oneliners during the game?

 ### Supported games

+- Counter-Strike: Global Offensive
 - Counter-Strike 2
-- Counter-Strike: Global Offensive

-Counter-Strike: Source also partially works due to the similarity of the log files, but it is not officially supported.
+Counter-Strike: Source also partially works due to the similarity of the log files, but it is not officially upported.

 ## Setup